reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 :::caution

-The example app is not meant as a complete production-ready project.
+**The example app is not meant as a complete production-ready project**.
 The goal is to help you learn core Redux APIs and usage patterns, and point you in the right direction using some limited examples.
-Also, some of the early pieces we build will be updated later on to show better ways to do things.
-Please read through the whole tutorial to see all the concepts in use.
+Also, some of the early pieces we build will be updated later on to show better ways to do things. **Please read through the whole tutorial to see all the concepts in use**.

 :::